Data impacts your practice, whether you use it or not.

 They created custom tools to organize the information and make it both more accessible and more meaningful.
 These programmatic solutions allowed them to analyze large data sets and made the results available to local, regional, and company-wide management.

-Managers used those data points make shrewd decisions about everything they did: hiring, training, and dismissing personnel; optimizing product selections and merchandising choices; setting and refining markup policies; planning and executing marketing materials and promotions.
+Managers used those data points to make shrewd decisions about everything they did: hiring, training, and dismissing personnel; optimizing product selections and merchandising choices; setting and refining markup policies; planning and executing marketing materials and promotions.

 Because these decisions were based on factual (read: “data”) evidence, they were far more likely to yield success.
 And boy, did they ever.
 Those large corporations have been able to gain and expand a significant advantage, even in smaller markets.